Do you belong to the sort of people, who work out but still cannot get their calves to grow?

-Most individuals probably see themselves in the first illustration, including me by the way.
+Most individuals probably see themselves in the former illustration, including me by the way.

 Then you want to read this article!

-If you still have some questions about volume, what it concerns, how it affects our muscle growth process and what you should pay attention to, I highly recommend you to check out our free guide about the optimal volume for hypertrophy.
+If you still have some questions about volume, what it concerns, how it affects muscle growth and what particular is required to pay attention to, I highly recommend you to check out our free guide about the optimal volume for hypertrophy.

-What can you expect from this article and in general our whole series about volume?
+What can you expect from this article and in general our whole volume series?

 Based on Dr Mike Israetel’s knowledge and experience, as well as our own, we want to clarify which volume works best for each muscle.

-Calves are known as one of, or even the hardest muscles to add size and growth to.
-Despite the fact that a lot of people are doing heavy squats and isolation work for them, either they only grow slowly or not at all.
+Calves are known as one of, maybe even the hardest muscles to add size.
+Despite the fact that a lot of people are doing heavy squats and isolation work for them, nothing really seems to happen.

-The important thing about calves is the muscle fiber composition.
+The important thing about calves is muscle fiber composition.

 There are two different types: slow-twitch and fast-twitch muscle fibers.